learn-co-curriculum/react-hooks-import-export/README.md

 We `import` and `export` files by declaring their relative path to the file that we are currently in.
 We do this to ensure that we are accurately referencing a local module.

 ### Default export
-A default export means that we're exporting only one thing from a file.
 We use `export default` to move the entirety of a file, whether that be a single function or an entire component, and access its content from other locations in our program.

 To do this, we call `export default` on a reference to what we want to export.
 This can be done when defining the class itself such as `export default class Hogwarts extends React.Component {}` or by calling `export default Hogwarts` at the end of the file.